AlexSmith11/Fallout4CharacterGen/README.md

 - Randomised player character S.P.E.C.I.A.L. generator
 - Randomised player character valid perk generator

-TODO:
+### TODO:

-- Host output of the generator for a front-end to pickup
+- Host output of the generator for a front-end to pickup.
+Probably with AWS
 - Creation of a frontend in React/NextJS.
 This will include ways to manipulate the data in various ways

 # Gameplay Explanation